Cams wear, like bearings and gears. A cam's surface is subject to contact stress as the cam-follower passes over it.

 Cast Irons and Cast Steels

-Cast Irons (more than 2% carbon) and Cast Steels are poured into a mould that is near to the final shape of the cams.
+Cast Irons (more than 2% carbon) and Cast Steels are poured into a mold that is near to the final shape of the cams.
 High volume engine cam-shaft are most often made this way.
 Cast-Iron would normally be a 'chilled' cast-iron as this gives an extremely high surface hardness that will wear.

 In the fast majority of cases, the cam is manufactured from a ferrous metal - iron and steel, cast and wrought.